SoFi Technologies Inc. (SOFI) Stock: A Look at the Analyst Recommendations

 SOFI’s Market Performance

-SoFi Technologies Inc. (SOFI) has seen a 5.75% rise in stock performance for the week, with a -5.89% decline in the past month and a 32.24% surge in the past quarter.
-The volatility ratio for the week is 5.36%, and the volatility levels for the past 30 days are at 5.86% for SOFI.
-The simple moving average for the last 20 days is 4.57% for SOFI stock, with a simple moving average of 5.03% for the last 200 days.
+SoFi Technologies Inc. (SOFI) has seen a -0.17% fall in stock performance for the week, with a -11.83% decline in the past month and a 20.34% surge in the past quarter.
+The volatility ratio for the week is 5.94%, and the volatility levels for the past 30 days are at 5.92% for SOFI.
+The simple moving average for the last 20 days is 0.54% for SOFI stock, with a simple moving average of -0.73% for the last 200 days.

 Analysts’ Opinion of SOFI